deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> Table 9 presents the accuracy results of different models on the JudgerBench B, which includes four datasets: AlignBench, FoFo, WildBench, and ArenaHard, showing the accuracy of each model on each dataset and the average accuracy across all four datasets.
+> Table 9 presents the accuracy results of different models on the JudgerBench B dataset, which includes four subjective evaluation datasets (AlignBench, FoFo, WildBench, and ArenaHard).

 {{< table-caption >}}